grumpycoders/pcsx-redux/README.md

 I used to contribute to the PCSX codebase.
 It is very likely that a sourceforge account of mine still has write access to the old cvs repository for PCSX.
 A long time ago, I contributed the telnet debugger, and the parallel port support.
 This means I am fairly familiar with this codebase, and I am also ashamed of the contributions I have done 15+ years ago, as one should.

 ## Why?
-When Sony released the Playstation mini recently, I came to realize two things: first, the state of the Playstation emulation isn't that great, and second, the only half-decent debugging tool still available for this console is that old telnet debugger I wrote eons ago, while other emulators out there for other consoles gained a lot of debugging superpowers.
+When Sony released the Playstation Classic recently, I came to realize two things: first, the state of the Playstation emulation isn't that great, and second, the only half-decent debugging tool still available for this console is that old telnet debugger I wrote eons ago, while other emulators out there for other consoles gained a lot of debugging superpowers.
 I think it was time for the Playstation emulation to get to better standards with regards to debuggability.
 I also felt I had a responsability to cleaning up some of the horrors I've introduced myself in the codebase long ago, and that made me cry a little looking at them.
 Hopefully, I got better at programming.
 Hopefully.

 ## Status?
 The codebase still requires a lot of cleanup, and the current product isn't properly usable yet.
 Despite that, a lot can already be achieved using the product in its current state.
 If you want to help with localization, you can find the translation project [on transifex](https://www.transifex.com/grumpycoders/pcsx-redux/languages/).